salvaju/practice-tdd-parking-lot-2021-8-1-15-16-40-779/testcases.md

 # story 5
 [] Case1
-Given a smart parking boy, two parking lots with available position and a car When Parking boy parks the car
+Given a smart parking boy, two parking lots with available position, and a car When Parking boy parks the car
 Then the car will be parked to the first parking lot.